ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

-or, in case of any error
+or, in case of any error:

 ```json
 {